Use These 5 Tips To Lower Your Heating and Cooling Bills

 If you’ve ever wondered how much it costs to heat and cool your home, you might be surprised by the estimates:

-- The U.S. Energy Information Administration (EIA) estimates that the average household heating costs from October to March (winter heating season) are just above $500 for natural gas, about $1,200 for both electricity and heating oil, and $1,300 for propane.
+- The U.S. Energy Information Administration (EIA) estimates that the average household’s heating costs from October to March (winter heating season) are just under $750 for natural gas, about $1,700 for both heating oil and propane, and $1,300 for electricity.

 The time frame that you run your air conditioner can significantly increase your electric bill.

-For instance, a Waller, Texas zip code showed average energy costs of $1,435, with efficient home costs considerably lower at $1,027.
-On the other hand, Antelope, Ore., showed a higher average energy cost of $3,017 with an efficient-home cost of $1,571.
+For instance, a Waller, Texas, ZIP code showed average energy costs of $1,435, with efficient home costs considerably lower at $1,027.
+On the other hand, Antelope, Oregon, showed a higher average energy cost of $3,017 with an efficient-home cost of $1,571.